sammilucia/TrelloX/README.md

 + Merged line breaking code
 + Merged separator card code
 + Page now only redraws when something changes, uses only 5-10% CPU (and battery)
-+ Cosmetic clarifications
 - ...So removed power-saving, no longer required!
+- Cosmetic tweaks
+- Optimised icons
 !
+Fixed TrelloX icon was greyed out in Chrome bar
+!
 Fixed regressions from new code
 !
 Fixed duplication of collapse arrows
-!
-Fixed TrelloX icon was greyed out in Chrome bar

 ### 2017-10-12
 + Added power-saving mode when on battery